gfe--gluten free easily

 Even with stuffing on the table, folks often want a “bread” as well.
 My personal favorites are popovers and cornbread.

-Desserts can be made gfe by focusing on flourless cakes and crustless pies.
-You won’t believe it, but you and others won’t even miss the flour or the crusts.
-There’s the classic Flourless Chocolate Cake (no special ingredients like almond flour or even separation of eggs required for this one) and Mediterranean Chocolate Cake (a classic chocolate cake flavor, also naturally dairy free).
 There’s even Flourless Chocolate Banana Honey Walnut Cake for those who are gluten free, dairy free, grain free, and refined sugar free.
 This latter flourless cake gives you enough chocolate and sweetness but doesn’t leave you wanting more.

-Do you have guests staying over?
-Consider making one or more of the following for a very special breakfast: Banana Maple-Nut Muffins, Hash Brown Breakfast Casserole, or Volcano Pancake.
 Your guests will be so grateful and none of these breakfast dishes are hard to make.
 The muffins and casserole can be made ahead, and the puff pancake (which also can be made into a cheesy side dish) comes together in minutes.
 It’s a visual delight and huge crowd pleaser!
 Some friends recently confessed that they make this on a whim all the time–just as a decadent afternoon treat.
 (They are not gluten free, so they just use standard all-purpose flour.)

-Have a wonderful gfe Thanksgiving all!
+Have a wonderful gluten-free Thanksgiving the gfe way all!
 Best,

 Shirley